Meet the cast of BBC One’s The Trial of Christine Keeler

 Dorian Lough performs Len

 Who’s Len?
-Len seems to be a composite of varied journalists on the lookout for a narrative.
-In The Trial of Christine Keeler, he’s an editor on the Day by day Mirror on the lookout for grime to carry down the Macmillan authorities.
+Len seems to be a composite of assorted journalists on the lookout for a narrative.
+In The Trial of Christine Keeler, he’s an editor on the Day by day Mirror on the lookout for filth to deliver down the Macmillan authorities.

 What else has Dorian Lough been in?
-Over the previous couple of years, you could have seen him as Mario in Peaky Blinders, Clay Whiteley in Prime Suspect 1963, Detective Breem in The Witness for the Prosecution, or DI Martin Heywood in New Blood.
-And one other enjoyable reality: he starred within the music video for 1995 Radiohead music “Just”.
+Over the previous couple of years, you’ll have seen him as Mario in Peaky Blinders, Clay Whiteley in Prime Suspect 1963, Detective Breem in The Witness for the Prosecution, or DI Martin Heywood in New Blood.
+And one other enjoyable truth: he starred within the music video for 1995 Radiohead music “Just”.

 Sam Crane performs Alan

 Who’s Alan?
-A newspaper reporter, digging for grime and attempting to get to the reality.
+A newspaper reporter, digging for filth and attempting to get to the reality.

 What else has Sam Crane been in?
 The stage and display actor has made appearances in Name the Midwife, The Crown (as Patrick Plunket) and Poldark.
 Again in 2009, he was Fred Walters within the TV sequence Determined Romantics.